• Skip to primary navigation

 The Biggest Issue We Have With Editors and Accessible Design

-• Alternative Text This is our biggest issue with editors.
+• Alternative Text – This remains our #1 issue with editors.
+Every image must have proper alt text (or be marked decorative).

 Additional Issues to Watch Out For